vocaltractlab/headpositiondoc/source/overview.rst

 -------
 The training dataset for each step that includes GUIDE forest consists of MRI scans from six participants in five different head positions; extension, flexion, neutral with open mouth, neutral with closed mouth, and neutral with standardized open mouth.
 All scans were collected prospectively at University of Wisconsin Hospital and Clinics.

 The development and validation of this head position classification protocol has been submitted to Orthodontics & Craniofacial Research.
-The article can be accessed `here <http://>`_.